SAP/cf-html5-apps-repo-cli-plugin/README.md

 If you need any support, have any question or have found a bug, please report it in the [GitHub bug tracking system](https://github.com/SAP/cf-html5-apps-repo-cli-plugin/issues).
 We shall get back to you.

+## Contributing

+Please refer to the [Contributing to an SAP Open Source Project](https://github.com/SAP/.github/blob/main/CONTRIBUTING.md) for instructions on how to contribute to the project.

 ## License

 This project is licensed under the Apache Software License, v.
 2 except as noted otherwise in the [LICENSE](https://github.com/SAP/cf-html5-apps-repo-cli-plugin/blob/master/LICENSE) file.